keshavdv/victron-ble/README.md

 If you'd like to help support a new device, collect the following and create a new Github issue:

 1. Run `victron-ble discover` to find the ID of the device you'd like to support
-2. Run `victron-ble dump <ID>` for an few minutes while collecting corresponding screenshots from the official apps instant readout to identify the current values
+2. Run `victron-ble dump <ID>` for a few minutes while collecting corresponding screenshots from the official apps instant readout to identify the current values

 For pull requests: